jonashaag/klaus/README.rst

-klaus: simple Git web viewer that Just Works™.
+A simple Git web viewer that Just Works™.
 ================================================

 (If it doesn't Just Work for you, please file a bug.)